 I have a list of different cheesecakes I want to create recipes for and when I asked my Instagram audience which one they wanted to see a recipe for first, blueberry crumble won.
 So, here we are!
 I think this is an excellent summer cheesecake to kick things off, if I do say so myself, and it's the perfect dessert for blueberry season.
-If you want more delicious desserts that highlight blueberries, try my Gluten Free Blueberry Crumble Cookies!
+Leave a comment letting me know what flavor cheesecake you want to see next!

 This blueberry crumble cheesecake is made up of 3 main components: the gluten free crust/crumble, the dairy free cheesecake filling, and the blueberry compote.

-- Blueberries: used in both the cheesecake filling and blueberry compote.
+- Blueberries: used in both the cheesecake filling and blueberry compote, opt for in-season, juicy blueberries when you can!

 - Coconut sugar and maple syrup: the two unrefined sweeteners used in this blueberry cheesecake recipe.